elsiribot/fedi/client/native/README.md

 The Metro server is the JavaScript bundler that ships with React Native.

-Make sure you are inside the root of the React Native project folder (this should be the `/mobile-ui` directory, at the same level as `/android` and `/ios` folders) then run:
+Make sure you are inside the root of the React Native project folder (this should be the `/client/native` directory, at the same level as `/android` and `/ios` folders) then run:

 ```
-npx react-native start
+yarn run start
 ```

 3. Build the bridge